ikolokotronis/React-TodoApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project implements the idea of being in track with our daily tasks, by providing a easy to manage TODO list with a time tracking functionality.
+This project helps with being in track with our daily tasks, by providing a easy to manage TODO list with a time tracking functionality.

 ### Built With